pizzareapers/FedSDAF/README.md

 # Note

 The remaining code components are currently being organized and will be released progressively.
-This includes:
-- Client-side domain adaptation algorithms
-- Multi-tier aggregation protocols
-- Extended experiment configurations

 ## Requirements